 By Ana Simo

-In a word-drunk romp through an alternate, preapocalyptic America, Cuban-American debut author Ana Simo’s Heartland turns the classic murder mystery on its head with the story of a thwarted author’s elaborate revenge on the woman who stole her lover, blending elements of telenovela, lesbian pulp noir, and sci-fi dystopia.
+In a word-drunk romp through an alternate, pre-apocalyptic United States, Ana Simo’s fiction debut, Heartland, is the uproarious story of a thwarted writer’s elaborate revenge on the woman who stole her lover, blending elements of telenovela, pulp noir, and dystopian satire.

 About the Book

-There's only one solution for a nasty case of writer's block, and that's murder.
-Specifically of one Mercy McCabe, a mysterious Anglo art dealer who was once our Latina narrator's rival in love for the scrumptious Bebe—the best thing to have happened to her since fleeing mass starvation in the heartland and resettling in New York City.
-Now, ten years since McCabe left her life in shambles, our heroine decides that her nemesis must admit her guilt, sentence herself, and beg for her own execution, Soviet-style.
+There’s only one solution for a nasty case of writer’s block, and that’s murder.
+Specifically, that of one Mercy McCabe, a cunning SoHo art dealer who was once our Latina narrator’s rival for the scrumptious Bebe.
+When she discovers that McCabe has squandered Bebe’s affections after stealing her away, revenge is not enough: McCabe must confess her guilt, sentence herself, and beg for her own execution, Soviet-style.